Support? Customer service? What's the difference? - TUXEDO Computers

 Support?
 Customer service?
 What's the difference?

-The Duden dictionary explains the term “support”, which is now also commonly used in German, with the words “help, assistance with hardware and software problems”.
-This formulation also fits what we at TUXEDO understand by customer service, but our support goes far beyond assistance and problem solving.
-In the following we would like to explain what TUXEDO’s Linux support includes.
+The German dictionary Duden defines the now commonly used term „Support“ in German as „help, assistance with hardware and software issues.“ This definition also aligns with what we at TUXEDO mean by customer support, but our support goes far beyond just offering help and problem-solving.
+Below, we would like to explain what TUXEDO’s Linux support includes.

-With our own Linux distribution TUXEDO OS, we have created an important building block for optimally adapting Linux to our TUXEDO computers.
+With our own Linux distribution, TUXEDO OS, we have created an essential component to optimize Linux for our TUXEDO computers.
 For you as a customer, this means that TUXEDO computers are ready to go from the very first second.
-You don’t have to install and set up a Linux distribution on your computer first.
-All you have to do is unpack your TUXEDO, open it up and you’re ready to go.
+You don’t need to install and configure a Linux distribution on your computer.
+Simply unpack your TUXEDO, open it up, and start working.

-NEU: TUXEDO OS stands on the shoulders of giants: We use Ubuntu as a substructure, which we enrich with the current KDE Plasma desktop and our own developments.
-In addition to visible components such as the TUXEDO Control Center, we integrate our own kernel into the system, for example.
+TUXEDO OS is built on the shoulders of giants: we use Ubuntu as the foundation, which we enhance with the latest KDE Plasma desktop and our own developments.
+In addition to visible components like the TUXEDO Control Center, we also integrate our own kernel into the system.
 We explain further differences between TUXEDO OS and Kubuntu in this article.

-If you prefer a desktop other than KDE Plasma or prefer to use Ubuntu (or its derivatives such as Xubuntu), OpenSUSE or Manjaro directly, you are not stuck with TUXEDO OS.
-You can select other distributions for installation directly at the time of purchase or you can install your desired OS yourself via the WebFAI.
-The WebFAI installs the distributions exactly as it is done in our production: including our optimizations and tools.
+If you prefer a different desktop environment than KDE Plasma or would rather use Ubuntu (or its derivatives such as Xubuntu), OpenSUSE, or Manjaro, you’re not locked into TUXEDO OS.
+You can choose other distributions directly at the time of purchase or install your preferred OS yourself via WebFAI.
+WebFAI installs the distributions just as they are done in our manufacturing process, including our optimizations and tools.

-Support is not a one-way street for TUXEDO.
-All optimizations to the Linux kernel, as well as the programs developed as part of TUXEDO OS, are open source.
-All source codes are openly accessible in our Github area.
-We always submit the patches written by the TUXEDO developers to the mainline kernelThe mainline kernel is the official Linux kernel supported and developed by the Linux community, so that every Linux distribution benefits from the work.
+For TUXEDO, the concept of support is not a one-way street.
+All optimizations made to the Linux kernel, as well as the programs developed as part of TUXEDO OS, are open source.
+All source code is freely accessible in our GitHub repository.
+We always submit the patches written by TUXEDO developers to the Mainline Kernel, so that every Linux distribution benefits from this work.

-This allows you to install the TUXEDO Control Center and also the Tuxedo drivers under many other distributions without major problems.
-For Arch Linux and Manjaro we have documented the installation in our blog.
-However, installation is also possible under Gentoo or NixOS, for example.
+This allows you to easily install the TUXEDO Control Center and Tuxedo drivers on many other distributions.
+We have documented the installation process for Arch Linux and Manjaro on our blog.
+Installation is also possible, for example, on Gentoo or NixOS.
 Many Linux distributions provide documentation on how to correctly load our tools and drivers into the system.

-However, it will take some time before our innovations and adaptations are integrated into the mainline kernel.
-It also takes a while for the latest mainline kernel to arrive in the various distributions.
-However, as we always want to offer the latest and most powerful hardware and software, we recommend TUXEDO OS as the operating system for our TUXEDO computers.
-This way you always get the best out of your TUXEDO.
+However, it takes some time before our innovations and adjustments are integrated into the Mainline Kernel.
+Furthermore, it will take additional time for the latest Mainline Kernel to appear in different distributions.
+Since we always aim to offer the latest and most powerful hardware and software, we recommend TUXEDO OS as the operating system for our TUXEDO computers.
+This way, you can always get the best performance from your TUXEDO.